 Few animals reign a landscape like the grizzly bear does the tundra, in my opinion.
 Grizzlies are absolutely awesome, in every sense of the word.
 Seeing one can be an amazing experience, even for those of us who’ve been fortunate enough to see quite a number of bears in our lives.
 Photographing in Katmai National Park is beyond words.
 I took my parents there this September; though reluctant to make that trip part of their journey, I was finally able to talk them into it.
 They both say how glad they are that we went, and how that was probably the highlight of their trip.
 We were also fortunate enough to see a few grizzlies in Denali National Park, even up relatively close (when we were in a shuttle bus, not hiking on the ground).
 This grizzly bear photo I shot on my earlier trip to Denali, with my buddy Doug from Atlanta.
 Doug’s an old country boy from Georgia (“born ‘n raised!”), so seeing a grizzly bear was quite a thrill for him.

-Denali National Park can be a frustrating experience for the serious photographer, for sure; to be so close to so many wonderful opportunities, yet so often unable to shoot what you want because the buses don’t really accommodate photgoraphers very well has led a number of photographers to not return.
+Denali National Park can be a frustrating experience for the serious photographer, for sure; to be so close to so many wonderful opportunities, yet so often unable to shoot what you want because the buses don’t really accommodate photographers very well has led a number of photographers to not return.
 On the other hand, it’s precisely because of those opportunities that makes Denali so appealing.
-There’s not too many other places you can see grizzly bears roaming the tundra like you can in Denali National Park.
+There are not too many other places you can see grizzly bears roaming the tundra like you can in Denali National Park.
+Especially if you're backpacking in Denali National Park.

 Generally, when I’m hiking and backpacking in places like Denali or the Wrangells, I don’t try to photograph grizzly bears.
 It’s simply not worth it.
 I don’t know the individual bears well enough, and bears, being bears, can often be unpredictable anyway.
 Even with a long telephoto lens, I still need to get reasonably close to a bear for decent photographs.
 60 or 70 yards is about as far away as I can shoot from – MAYBE a little further if everything’s just right.
 The regulations for Denali National Park state that all hikers, backpackers, photographers, etc MUST be 300 yards away from bears, and maintain that distance, even if the bear approaches.
 300 yards is too far away for photos.
 It’s still a huge thrill to see one, and I do get excited whenever a grizzly comes over the horizon.

 A few years ago I was hiking with some friends, coming down off a high ridge where we’d camped the night before.
-We stopped for a bite, had just broken out some food, when one of my friends says “uh oh — uhhhmmm, Carl?”
+We stopped for a bite, and had just broken out some food when one of my friends says “uh oh — uhhhmmm, Carl?”

 Brad and Don weren’t real impressed.
 Unsure of exactly what to do, I decided we best get up high again, and let the bear decide where he wants to go, and we’ll change our plans accordingly.